The 4 Stages of Trader Development

 Here is a test to see if you are step 4.
 If you feel stressed about your trading, while trading or when away from it, you haven’t reached stage 4.
-At stage 4 trading becomes almost completely stress-free (although your heart may still increase at times since you can’t know the outcome of each particular trade–that still remains a surprise).
+At stage 4 trading becomes almost completely stress-free.
+Although, your heart rate may still increase at times since you can’t know the outcome of each particular trade–that still remains a surprise.
 You know your systems well, and have been through enough ups and downs that you have a detached-humble-confidence that the profits will take care of themselves if you follow your plan.
 And you also have a detached-humble-confidence that you can execute that plan easily, since you have done it so many times before, in all types of market conditions.

-Developing Traders, Keep in Mind….
+Developing Traders, Good to keep in mind..

 Masters make trading look easy, but that’s only because they have put in the necessary time and effort to make it look easy.
 To an onlooker, this can be very deceiving, because if you haven’t put in the time and effort, then it won’t be easy.
-If you have a mentor they may seem very nonchalant (detached-confidence); they don’t have a trading plan printed out; they only work for two hours a day, etc. The novice traders believes they too can simply skip ahead and do exactly what the Master does.
+If you have a mentor they may seem very nonchalant (detached-confidence); they don’t have a trading plan printed out; they only work for two hours a day, etc. The novice trader believes they too can simply skip ahead and do exactly what the Master does.
 This won’t work though.